 Research and development activities are essential to our business and represent the majority of our costs incurred.
 Costs for certain development activities, such as clinical trials, are recognized based on an evaluation of the progress to completion of specific tasks using information from the clinical sites and our vendors.
-Our collaboration arrangements have different arrangements to share costs for the development of our product candidates.
+Our collaboration agreements have different agreements to share costs for the development of our product candidates.

-We have completed our R&D spending in both of our Genentech collaborations.
-Additionally, we have completed our co-development costs with Janssen for the Phase 1b/2a studies for our therapeutic vaccines, ACI-35.030 and JACI-35.054.
-AC Immune and Janssen will jointly share research and development costs until the completion of the first Phase 2b (AC Immune's contribution to the first Phase 2b trial is capped).
-From Phase 2b and onwards, Janssen will assume responsibility for the clinical development, manufacturing and commercialization of the second-generation vaccines.
+We have completed our co-development costs with Janssen for the Phase 1b/2a studies for our active immunotherapy, ACI-35.030 and JACI-35.054.
+AC Immune and Janssen will jointly share research and development costs for the first Phase 2b (however, AC Immune's contribution to the first Phase 2b trial is capped (and remaining costs for AC Immune are non-material).
+From Phase 2b and onwards, Janssen will assume responsibility for the clinical development, manufacturing and commercialization.

-We intend to increase our R&D costs associated with the advancement of ACI-7104.056 in Parkinson's disease and our ACI-24.060 vaccine through mid- and late-stage clinical development.
-Finally, we expect to incur additional R&D expenditures associated with the expansion of our Morphomer Tau program into AD and potentially NeuroOrphan indications, as well as, investments in our diagnostic programs.
+We intend to increase our R&D costs associated with the advancement of our active immunotherapies, ACI-24.060 targeting Abeta in AD and AD in DS and ACI-7104.056 targeting a-syn in PD, through mid- and late-stage clinical development, as well as through investments in our diagnostic programs.

-Finally, we intend to further characterize our other clinical and preclinical candidates.
-In addition to these arrangements and proprietarily held assets, we expect that our total future R&D costs will increase over current levels, in line with our three-pillar strategy that focuses on (i) AD, (ii) focused non-AD NDD including Parkinson's disease, ALS and NeuroOrphan indications and (iii) diagnostics.
+Finally, we intend to further advance the characterization of our other clinical and preclinical candidates, such as our Morphomer Tau program.
+In addition to the collaborative arrangements and proprietarily held assets, we expect that our total future R&D costs will increase over current levels, in line with our three-pillar strategy that focuses on (i) AD, (ii) expand in PD and non-AD neurodegenerative diseases, including NeuroOrphan indications and LATE and (iii) diagnostics.